InteropIO/finsemble-notifications/README.md

 #### Toast Config

 The toasts can be the main source of distraction for the user.
-It might be the case you wish to send a notification but not have it pop-up and grab the user's attention.
-In this case, the you are able to send a notification with a specific field defined internally with in your organisation identifying that this Notification is of low importance and configure the Toasts component not to show this Notification.
+It might be the case you wish to send a notification and not have it pop-up and grab the user's attention.
+In this case, you are able to send a notification with a specific field defined internally with in your organisation identifying that this Notification is of low importance and configure the Toasts component not to show this Notification.
 See below for an example: